-The project outputs will inform the development and investment planning for the Government of Rwanda, the World Bank, and other development partners.
-Specifically, it will inform the World Bank's Landscape Approach to Forest Reforestation and Conservation (LAFREC) project, which promotes flood risk reduction as essential for land restoration activities.
+The project outputs inform the development and investment planning for the Government of Rwanda, the World Bank, and other development partners.
+Specifically, it informs the World Bank's Landscape Approach to Forest Reforestation and Conservation (LAFREC) project, which promotes flood risk reduction as essential for land restoration activities.

 - Preparing technical studies and analytical work, particularly hydrological modelling and flood-risk mapping for selected watersheds in the targeted landscape.
-The models and flood risk maps produced will help to identify disaster-prone communities and sectors.
+The models and flood risk maps produced are helping to identify disaster-prone communities and sectors.

 - Supporting improvements of national and local development plans in disaster prone areas, by identifying high-risk activities and appropriate disaster risk reduction interventions.

 - Developing actionable hydro-meteorological forecasting and an effective early warning system for at-risk communities in Northwest Rwanda.

 - Providing expertise for the training agencies and communities both at the national and at the local level.